newenclave/mico/README.md

     io.puts(s, " ", len(s), " ", s[0])
     // 中國 6 228
 ```
 Unlike strings raw strings know nothing about the unicode.
-And this why string `中國` has length 2 and raw string has 6.
+And that why string `中國` has length 2 and the
+lenght of the raw string is 6.

 ### Slices
 Slice is a part of an array or a string.
 Slice holds the object (string or array) and an interval `[left..right]`.